 You’ve been in a truck accident, an insurance adjuster is calling and you don’t know what to do.
 This is a very common occurrence, one that we hear frequently at the Baumgartner Law Firm.

 Generally, we recommend that you do not speak with an adverse insurance adjuster until you have consulted with an experienced personal injury attorney.
 One common mistake that we receive made by personal injury victims after a truck accident is that they assume that the insurance carrier intends to be fair with them in the claim.

 There is also the issue of preserving important evidence.
-We see cases where the insurance carrier has indicated to the innocent victim that they would “accept responsibility” or “do not deny responsibility” or words to that effect and the victim takes that to mean that they will be fair with them on the amount of the compensation.
-Unfortunately, when this occurs often times important critical evidence has disappeared because the victim did not take steps to protect their financial interests of their injury claim.
+We see cases where the insurance carrier has indicated to the innocent victim that they would “accept responsibility” or “do not deny responsibility” or words to that effect, and the victim takes that to mean that they will be fair with them on the amount of the compensation.
+Unfortunately, when this occurs, oftentimes important critical evidence has disappeared because the victim did not take steps to protect the financial interests of their injury claim.

 The moral of this story is that the more serious the accident is, the more you really need to speak with a reputable and experienced attorney who specializes in truck accident litigation.